-- a A matter personal to a member of staff that is being considered by a meeting of Council OR the HR committee-is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chair of [the HR committee or, if he/she/they is not available, the vice-chair of the HR committee, of absence occasioned by illness or other reason and that person shall report such absence to [the HR committee at its next meeting. - Three Councillors from across political parties, usually the chair of the Council or in his/her/their absence, the vice-chair, the chair of the HR Committee, or in his/her/their absence, the vice-chair, and the chair of the Finance, Policy & Resources Committee, or in his/her/their absence, the vice-chair shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Proper Officer/Responsible Financial Officer.
-The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the HR committee. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chair of [the HR committee or in his/her/their absence, the vice-chair of the HR committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the HR committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Council's most senior member of staff (or other members of staff) relates to the chair or vice-chair of the HR committee, this shall be communicated to another member of the HR committee, which shall be reported back and progressed by resolution of the Council. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters.
+- a A matter personal to a member of staff that is being considered by a meeting of [Council] OR [the (HR) committee] OR [the () sub-committee] is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chair of [the (HR) committee] OR [the () sub-committee] or, if he/she/they is not available, the vice-chair (if there is one) of [the (HR) committee] OR [the () sub-committee] of absence occasioned by illness or other reason and that person shall report such absence to [the (HR) committee] OR [the () sub-committee] at its next meeting. - Three Councillors from across political parties, usually The chair of [the (Council) committee] OR [the () sub-committee] or in his/her/their absence, the vice-chair, the chair of the HR Committee, or in his/her/their absence, the vice-chair, and the chair of the Finance, Policy & Resources Committee, or in his/her/their absence, the vice-chair shall upon a resolution conduct a review of the performance and annual appraisal of the work of [the Proper Officer/Responsible Financial Officer member of staff's job title].
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution by [the (HR) committee] OR [the () sub-committee]. - Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chair of [the (HR) committee] OR [the () sub-committee] or in his/her/their absence, the vice-chair of [the (HR) committee] OR [the () sub-committee] in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of [the (HR) committee] OR [the ()